I’m here today in praise of boring baby names.

 Vanilla names are versatile.

 Speaking of John, Emily, and Walter … they can grow up to be accountants or performance artists.
-Ditto Naomi and Carson, Lucy and Elijah.
+Ditto Naomi and Carson, Charlotte and Luke.
 While we might worry that it’s limiting to share a name with those who came before us, or others in our age group, the opposite can be true.
 It’s freeing to not have a name so distinctive that it becomes a spotlight.

 Most of us grow up to like our names.